synic/dockerman/README.md

 # Docker Management For Python Applications

-This library is intended to make it easier to develop python programs when using docker.
+This library is intended to make it easier to develop web applications when using docker.
 It allows you to set up initial docker configuration, and to execute commands inside the main docker container.
 It aims to be similar to [Fabric](https://fabfile.org), but for local development with docker